jmar910/chase-nfl-draft/README.md

 You can test picking/acquiring players before you run the simulate_draft task.

 ## Testing
-I used rspec for testing.
+Rspec for testing.
 You can run the test suite by running
 ```
 rspec spec
 ```